lindongli/node-red-contrib-homebridge-automation/README.md

 ### Version 0.3.4

+#### Breaking Change

+- Have updated support for power bars and devices with multiple services #216, #212 and #221.
+As a side effect the number of devices returned have increased and names of devices with multilple services have changed.
+Pls revisit your device naming after installing.

+#### Changes

+- Fix deploy reconnection, message queuing, and editor UX, tks @dxdc #215

 #### New Features

 - Added **HAP-Client Debug** configuration option on the `hb-conf` node.
 When enabled, enables debug logging within the HAP-Client library, which outputs detailed HAP protocol information.
 Useful for troubleshooting Homebridge instance discovery issues.